 Action Note 1 Make sure the foundation is levelled.
 2 !
 CAUTION All lifting equipment used must be sized accordingly!
 3 Position base plate in relation to the robot work location using the grooves in the base plate.
-Shown in figure Base plate, orienting grooves and leveling bolts on page 64.
+Shown in figure Base plate, orienting grooves and leveling bolts on page 60.
 4 Lift the base plate to its mounting position.
 5 Use the base plate as a template and drill attachment holes as required by the selected bolt dimension.
 Attachment holes: 16 pcs.
 6 Fit the base plate and use the levelling bolts to level the base plate.
-Shown in figure Base plate, orienting grooves and leveling bolts on page 64.
+Shown in figure Base plate, orienting grooves and leveling bolts on page 60.
 7 If required, fit strips of sheet metal underneath the base plate to fill any gaps.
 8 Secure the base plate to the foundation with screws and sleeves.

-Action Note 9 base plate to make sure the base plate is Maximum allowed deviation all over the base plate, from one contact surface to the other: 0.3 mm.
+Action Note 9 Recheck the four contact surfaces on the base plate to make sure the base plate is levelled and flat.
+Maximum allowed deviation all over the base plate, from one contact surface to the other: 0.3 mm.
 If it is not, use pieces of sheet metal or similar to bring the base plate to a levelled position.